kidscancode/godot_recipes/src/content/3D/healthbars.md

 ### Project setup

-We'll start with a `KinematicBody` mob.
+We'll start with a {{< gd-icon KinematicBody3D >}}`KinematicBody` mob.
 It's programmed to spawn and travel in a straight line.
 It also has the following code to handle damage:

 ```gdscript
 func _on_Mob_input_event(camera, event, click_position, click_normal, shape_idx):